 - Department of Redundancy Department: The logo on both the inside and outside of the Bonus Board read "SECOND CHANCE SECOND CHANCE".

 - Luck-Based Mission: The pilots used a single 64-square pattern that went very fast.
-The series apparently began with nine patterns (with more added following after the aforementioned huge winner), but by late June it went to a single 128-square pattern.
-The light moved faster than Press, making it even less likely to be memorized.
+The series apparently began with nine patterns (with more added following a rather large winner), but by May 31 it was a single 128-square pattern.
+The light moved faster than on Press, making it even less likely to be memorized.

 - Obvious Beta: In hindsight.
-Some of Chance's elements were retained for its revivals.
+Some of Chance's elements were retained for its revivals, while others weren't.

 - Opening Narration: